Is Your Engine Rod Knocking? Engine Rod Repair Cost

 • If the engine is salvageable

 The last thing you want is to find out your engine needs to be rebuilt, which can cost between $2,500-$4,000.
-Or worse, a complete engine replacement, which can reach as high as $10,000 or more.
+Or worse, a total engine replacement, which can reach as high as $10,000 or more.

 How much does it cost to repair engine rods?
 Typically, it will cost about $2,000 to $3,000 for the parts and labor.
 The repair job usually requires replacing seals, gaskets, connecting rod bearings, and cylinder head bolts, as well as flushing the engine and cooler lines.